defval/di/README.md

 > func([dep1, dep2, depN]) (result, [cleanup, error])
 > ```

-Now, we can teach the container to build these types in three style ways:
+Now we can teach the container to build these types in three ways:

 In preferred functional option style: